YunYouJun/hexo-theme-yun/docs/en/guide/config.md

 > No one will disable this feature, lol

+When you turn on the display number and switch to the directory, click the directory button again to switch the hidden number.

 - `list_number`:Displays list number
 - `max_depth`: Maximum heading depth of generated toc
 - `min_depth`: Minimum heading depth of generated toc